GreenNinjaBoy/Scottish-Gems-PP4/README.md

 - Use the following [link]() to access code institutes SQL page.
 - Enter you email addrexx.
-- You will then be emailed a link which when opened will give you all your details to set up you r database
+- You will then be emailed a link which when opened will give you all your details to set up your database

 ## **Deploying Using Heroku**